qsnake/gpaw/doc/install/platforms_and_architectures.rst

 Final step is naturaly to compile GPAW.
-Only thing is to specify ``numpy``, ``expat`` and ``zlib`` libraries in :file:`customize.py` then `compile GPAW <installationguide>` as usual.
+Only thing is to specify ``numpy``, ``expat`` and ``zlib`` libraries in :file:`customize.py` then :ref:`compile GPAW <installationguide>` as usual.
 Here is an example of :file:`customize.py`, modify according your own directory
 structures: